PaaS-TA/egov-buildpack-v3.8/docs/framework-app_dynamics_agent.md

 Tags are printed to standard output by the buildpack detect script

 ## User-Provided Service
 When binding AppDynamics using a user-provided service, it must have name or tag with `app-dynamics` or `appdynamics` in it.
-The credential payload can contain the following entries:
+The credential payload can contain the following entries.  **Note:** Credentials marked as "(Optional)" may be required for some versions of the AppDynamics agent.
+Please see the [AppDynamics Java Agent Configuration Properties][] for the version of the agent used by your application for more details.

 | Name | Description
 | ---- | -----------